mibur1/comet/README.md

 ### Feedback and contribution

 If you have any wishes, suggestions, feedback, or encounter any bugs, please don't hesitate to contact me via email or create an issue [here](https://github.com/mibur1/dfc-multiverse/issues).
+Contributions or future collaboration are also welcome.